-But your songs?
-Still trapped in your head.
+You've got the ideas and the talent.
+But your songs are still trapped in your head.

-Here are 5 proven, dead-simple tricks to break the cycle and write more songs—starting today.
+The good news is this is fixable, and fast.
+Here are five proven, dead-simple tricks to break the cycle and write more songs starting today.

 1. Use the 20-Minute Timer Trick